-The above mentioned, with 100% of families completing the 2015-2016 The NYC Learning Environment Survey, reflect immense parent satisfaction.
+The above mentioned, with 100% of families completing the 2016-2017 The NYC Learning Environment Survey, reflect immense parent satisfaction.
 Within each category, a balanced range of questions allow parents to examine and express their level of satisfaction with the overall quality of their child's education and the learning environment of BCSE.
 In comparison to last year's results of the NYC Learning Environment Survey Report, family slightly stayed the same or increased.
 During school community gatherings, the BCSE staff likened survey completion to their support of school functions and events.
 Engaged parents will voice their needs and uphold their parental responsibilities.
 Indeed, this year's survey helped them to do so.
-With respect to the four highlighted categories: 1) Academic Expectations - decreased by 2% from 98% to 96% 2) Communication decreased by 1% from 98% to 97% 3) Engagement decreased by 2% from 96% to 94%) Safety and Respect decreased by 1% from 98% to 97%.
+With respect to the four highlighted categories: 1) Academic Expectations - decreased by 2% from 96% to 94% 2) Communication remained the same 3) Engagement remained the same Safety and Respect remained the same.

 As illustrated above, the four categories of the NYC Learning Environment Survey Report highlight areas to help schools: set goals to improve response rates, providing details about how parents answered specific questions, evaluate specific learning conditions, and compare one's school to other schools.
-Overall parents has 100% parent response rate unlike the city's average response percentage of 51%.
+Overall parents has 100% parent response rate unlike the city's average response percentage of 59%.
 The measure was met in accordance to the goal to have two-thirds of parents demonstrate satisfaction based on parent satisfaction survey.
 The parent response increase was due to having parents complete the surveys during parent teacher conferences and sending out many reminders to families.